CubeJerry/ThamLabQoL/README.md

 Firstly a quick guide on how to connect to **Milton**, in case anyone hasn't used it before.

-NOTE: THE PATH OF YOUR PERSONAL FOLDER IS ALWAYS
+NOTE: IF YOU DON'T HAVE ACCESS TO VAST SCRATCH, THEN IT USES THE PATH OF YOUR PERSONAL FOLDER
 ```
 /home/users/allstaff/[WEHI_USERNAME]
 ```